BA in Geography with Emphasis in Regional/ Cultural

 Major Program Requirements

 Students studying human geography are trained to understand and analyze the social and cultural elements which generate regional differences.
 Assessing population patterns, political activity, urban planning, and linguistic distributions are included in this area.
-Students must take three of the following courses:
+Students are required to take three courses (normally nine hours) in the emphasis.
+Two additional courses (six additional hours) are selected from a secondary emphasis area.

 |GEOG 3140||Mexico, Central America, and the Caribbean||3|